ukrmap/sinatra_api_book/en/chapter06-validation-and-http-status-codes.md

       expect(ZipCode.where(id: zip_code.id)).to be_empty
     end

-    example "Delete Zip Code that does not exist", document: nil do do_request(id: 800)
+    example "Delete Zip Code that does not exist", document: false do do_request(id: 800)

       expect(status).to eq 404
       expect(response_body).to eq '{"message":"Record not found"}'
     end

-    example "Delete Zip Code provide to big ID number", document: nil do do_request(id: 3000000000)
+    example "Delete Zip Code provide to big ID number", document: false do do_request(id: 3000000000)
       json_response = JSON.parse(response_body, symbolize_names: true)